Tutorial: Mini-Meta Delta

 #> For each p-value, 5000 reshuffles of the control and test labels were performed.

-You can view the details of each experiment by accessing dabest_effectsize_obj$boot_results, as follows.
+You can view the details of each experiment by accessing dabest_effectsize_obj$boot_results, as shown below.
 This also contains details of the weighted delta.

 unpaired.mean_diff$boot_result